Best Pool Test Kit & Digital Pool Tester For Your Pool 2023

-If you’ve been depending on your pool guy or a pool maintenance service to test and add chemicals to your pool, this kit allows you to do everything on your own.
+If you depend on your pool guy or a pool service to test and add chemicals to your pool, this kit will let you to do everything on your own.

 It consists of a test block with UV-protected color chips that provide an accurate reading.